 His classes are very welcoming to casual learners or health/fitness oriented students, but also to those who are able and willing to put in the necessary time and effort to train Taijiquan's complete self defence and fighting applications

 Terry began training Taijiquan in 2008 to improve his health and fitness, and has been training ever since.
-He has now has been practising Chen Taijiquan for over 10 years under Marc's close tuition and has extensively studied Chen Style long and short forms, straight sword and Broadsword.
+He has now has been practising Chen Taijiquan for over 10 years under Marc's close tuition and has extensively studied Chen Style long and short forms, weapons forms and Qigong.